 He made his New York City Opera Debut as “Inspector Watts” in Stephen Schwartz’s only Opera, “Séance’ On A Wet Afternoon” in which he earned even more great reviews.

 International tours have afforded him the opportunity to essay the roles of Crown, Jake, and Jim in “Porgy and Bess” throughout Germany, Portugal, Australia, New Zealand, Japan, Europe, and the United States.
 He toured with the Golden Gospel Singers as Star of the Show throughout Italy and Germany.
 He’s toured with the Harlem Gospel Singers as assistant Choir Director in Spain, Italy, and Germany.
-He also has performed throughout Asia with The New York Harlem Singers, of which he served as a feature baritone soloist, the Director and Company Manager.
+He also has performed throughout Asia with The New York Harlem Singers, of which he served as a feature baritone soloist.

-He made his Broadway Debut as Crown in the 2012 TONY Award Winning Best Revival of a Musical, The Gershwin’s “Porgy and Bess,” at the Richard Rodgers Theater in NY.
-P&B stared the five time TONY Award Winner Audra McDonald, TONY and Drama Desk Nominee Norm Lewis and three times TONY Nominee David Alan Grier.
+He made his Broadway Debut as Crown in the 2012 TONY Award Winning Best Revival of a Musical, The Gershwin’s “PORGY AND BESS,” at the Richard Rodgers Theater in NY.
+P&B stared the six time TONY Award Winner Audra McDonald, TONY and Drama Desk Nominee Norm Lewis and three times TONY Nominee David Alan Grier.
 Mr. Boykin now joins this list of Broadway stars with his own TONY Award, Drama Desk Award, and an Outer Critic’s Circle Award Nomination.
 He received the 2012 Theater World Award for his Outstanding Broadway Debut.
-Some other awards include, two Independent Reviewers of New England Awards, and a Nomination for the Helen Hayes Award for Best Ensemble in Regina Taylor’s “Crowns” for Arena Stage at Lincoln Theater in DC.
-Phillip was the Pirate King in Master Voices’ “THE PIRATES OF PENZANCE”.
-He also received the 2015 Distinguished Alumni Award from The Hartt School.
+Some other awards include, two Independent Reviewers of New England Awards, and a Nomination for the Helen Hayes Award for Best Ensemble in Regina Taylor’s “CROWNS” for Arena Stage at Lincoln Theater in DC.
+Phillip was the Pirate King/Samuel with Master Voices and at Barrington Stage Company in “THE PIRATES OF PENZANCE”.
+He also received the 2015 Distinguished Alumni Award from his Alma Mater The Hartt School.

 After teaching Mr. Boykin in an interview, Dr. William Warfield, the late legendary Baritone renowned for his performances in “Show Boat”, Handel’s “Messiah”, and the Opera “Porgy and Bess”, declared, “Phillip has extraordinary gifts and I’m extremely proud to have worked with him.”